 --The person has a closely related developmental disability.
 A "closely related developmental disability" means having functional limitations in both general learning (such as IQ) and in adaptive skills (such as in recreation, work, independent living, self-direction, or self-care).
-However, persons whose functional limitations are based solely on a physical behavioral, or emotional disability, or a specific learning or sensory disability, are not eligible to participate as Special Olympic athletes, but may be eligible to volunteer for Unified Sports.
+However, persons whose functional limitations are based solely on a physical behavioral, or emotional disability, or a specific learning or sensory disability, may not be eligible to participate as Special Olympic athletes, but may be eligible to participate as a team member for Unified Sports.

-6.20.B.
+6.19.B.
 UNIFIED PARTNER ELIGIBILITY